Equality - The Kind That Really Matters

 Rawls tried to get to equality 'by going round the houses' - by focusing on economic goods first - and I think this is connected to another mistake that Rawls makes:

 There is no reason to assume our sense of justice can be adequately characterised by familiar common sense precepts, or derived from the more obvious learning principles.
 A correct account of moral capacities will certainly involve principles and theoretical constructions which go much beyond the norms cited in everyday life; it may eventually require fairly sophisticated mathematics as well.
-(Rawls, A Theory of Justice, p.
-47)

 The fundamental problem here is that Rawls is seeking a formula for justice which must be applied to society from the outside.
 He is not offering us an attractive conception of justice, one towards which we can turn, around which we can rally and one which enables us to build a just society together.
 Instead Rawls is offering a complex and ambiguous template for ghostly civil servants or philosopher-kings to interpret on our behalf.